12 Mar 2019

 Rainford also helped found the New York-based Black Women for Black Girls Giving Circle.
 The purpose of the group is to demonstrate positive leadership and support the future success of the younger generations.

-The organisation’s campaign slogan ‘Believe in a Black Girl’ has become a pledge adopted by women around the globe.
+The organization’s campaign slogan ‘Believe in a Black Girl’ has become a pledge adopted by women around the globe.

 This article is an excerpt from a piece by Louise Hoffman in the latest ‘Women, Diversity and the Path to Greater Inclusion’ edition of the Odgers Berndtson global magazine, OBSERVE.